eriknelson/cat-osb-f2f-2017/README.md

 Conversation about where this will live, and how it can be made better.
 Opportunity to help here.

+It was stated that the desire was to transfer ownership to the openservicebrokerapi github organization.
+Whether this goes into the mainline spec repo was still up for debate.

 **Auth workflows**

-Mostly considering how to add MTLS language to the spec.
+Mostly considering how to add MTLS (mutual TLS, not multiplexed TLS) language to the spec.
 Possibly can help with feedback re: opaque bearer auth, which is already in use within OpenShift.

 **2.14 Release Planning**

 GET and Async Bindings goals for v2.14, targeting end of Jan 2018.
 Opaque Bearer Token auth stretch for v2.14

+AI: we need to update the async binding, get and token auth PRs with comments about how well the implement went based on the API perspective.

 **v3 Goals**

 * Introducing idea of Spec / Status where brokers can indicate supported version.
 * Push based watch streams!
 Removes need for last_operation.
+* Need to think about how v2 and v3 brokers will live side by side.
+* Proposal to remove synchronous calls.
+* Version negotiation

 **Service Meshes**